Transcript | Insurance and your wealth

 Jason Middleton 6:54

 Obviously, unfortunately, I’ve had to pay a fair amount of claims in my career, which is always a sad time, but the reality is, that’s what it’s there for.
 I think that’s part of also why there’s a negative connotation to insurance because it’s an intangible asset.
 It’s not something you can hold, right?
 You’re essentially selling a promise by a company to pay (an) amount of money way in the future.
-Uhm, so I think people get nervous about that.
+So I think people get nervous about that.
 But the reality is, the life insurance COs aren’t like, it’s not like travel insurance, where they’re fighting claims, or you know, disability insurance or car insurance.
 It’s really not the case.
 They’re in this business to pay claims.
 I know it sounds a bit cheesy, but they really are.
 I think the stat that Manulife put out in 2014, they paid 99.95% of all claims submitted.

 Sarah Widmeyer 7:40